TABLE OF CONTENTS

 FFL license types

 Once you’ve decided on the information above, you can hone in on what type of FFL you will need, depending on the business you are starting.
-The full list of FFLs is available for you here, along with their descriptions to help you better choose which is right for your business.
+You can find the full list of FFL types on the ATF website, along with their descriptions to help you better choose which is right for your business.

 Step 3: Complete an Online FFL Course